Sexual Misconduct and Harassment

 - It creates an intimidating, hostile, or offensive work and/or academic environment.

 Gender-based harassment includes acts of verbal, nonverbal, or physical aggression, intimidation, or hostility based on sex or sex-stereotyping, even if those acts do not involve conduct of a sexual nature.

-Sexual harassment and gender-based harassment are contrary to the values of RCC and will not be tolerated in any form.
+Sexual assault, sexual harassment and gender-based harassment, and sexual violence are contrary to the values of RCC and will not be tolerated in any form.
 Sexual harassment, a form of sex discrimination, and gender-based harassment are prohibited by Title IX of the Education Amendments of 1972 and Title VII of the 1964 Civil Rights Act.
 This policy applies to all members of the college community including students, classified and wage employees, and members of the instructional, administrative and professional faculty.

 This policy does not preclude academically relevant discussions or presentations concerning gender or sex.
 The fact that such discussions or presentations may cause some students discomfort does not in itself indicate hostile environment harassment.
 If relevant to course content, gender and sex are legitimate areas of inquiry.